Albert Kurland: Research on LSD as a Treatment

 Kurland's 1955 research on LSD paused until the 1960s when Sanford Unger arrived at Spring Grove.
 Unger was a psychologist from Hollywood Hospital in Vancouver, British Columbia.
 By 1963, Kurland was collaborating with Unger and Charles Savage in renewed research, examining the efficacy of LSD in treating alcoholics and subsequently cancer patients.

 Kurland's continued research on LSD in the 1960s and 1970s was complicated by the "moral panic" the general population had about the drug as well as by increased regulations for medical research.
 Additionally, LSD research posed methodological complications in observing the drug's effects on treatment and control groups.
 While the standard in medical research was a double-blind study, the effects of LSD were obvious to investigators.
 For these reasons, LSD research waned by the late 1970s.
 Today, however, research on the efficacy of psychedelics continues.

 Research on antipsychotic compounds

 Kurland published with various colleagues nearly 50 studies on antipsychotics, beginning with his study of chlorpromazine (Thorazine) in 1955.
 Chlorpromazine had been shown to have useful applications by French psychiatrists Jean Delay and Pierre Deniker, and then in Canada under research directed by Heinz Lehmann.
 Kurland's first chlorpromazine study (1955) was conducted concurrently with research underway by Joel Elkes, who was examining the substance in 1954 from Birmingham, England.
 Kurland's research on the effectiveness of antipsychotics addressed numerous diseases, including schizophrenia, addiction, psychosis and other acute psychiatric illnesses.

 Research on antidepressants

 Kurland published 14 articles on antidepressant medications, including nialamide, aletamine, dilantin, amoxapine among others.
-His later research included studies that aided the development of buproprion.
+His later research included studies that aided the development of bupropion.